pramodmadd/Selenium-Web-Driver-Manager-Example/README.md

 # Selenium-Web-Driver-Manager-Example

+WebDriverManager allows to automate the management of the binary drivers (e.g. chromedriver, geckodriver, etc.) required by Selenium WebDriver.

 This is a sample project, implemented using Web Driver Manager which allows to automate the management of the binary drivers (Ex: geckodriver, chromedriver, phantomdriver & etc) required by selenium web driver.

 ### Introdution